Zorawar (tank): Orders

 By April 2023, Defence Acquisition Council (DAC) has also approved seven light tank regiments.
 Of this one regiment is to be delivered by Larsen & Toubro and the rest from another firm through competitive bidding process.

 An initial order for 59 tanks has been placed, which will be produced by Larsen & Toubro.
 The Indian Army will also be holding a competition for buying 295 light tanks, in which the Zorawar tank will take part in.
 According to reports that emerged in May 2024, Bharat Forge is also developing a light tank under 25 tonnes to compete with L&T's Zorawar Tank in the Army's light tank programme.

 The purchase for a total of 354 tanks is expected to cost ₹17500 crore.
 The first batch of 59 batch is "reserved" for DRDO which includes L&T as the lead systems integrator.
 The rest of 295 tanks will be ordered and manufactured under Make-1 government funded category after a tendering process which will include L&T. As per a report in November 2024, the user trials by the Army in 2025 is to be followed by selection of 2 private companies for their prototype development based on Zorawar under the Futuristic Light Tank programme.
 Eventually, one of the designs will be selected for mass production after competitive trials.

 As early as May 2025, L&T began preparing to launch Zorawar, its first AI-enabled light tank, off the assembly line at its Hazira factory in Gujarat.
 The first phase of the Zorawar tank project will manufacture about 400 units, with a projected cost of ₹70 crore per tank.
 The estimated number of tanks needed is around 1,000.

 In October 2025, it was reported that Armoured Vehicles Nigam is developing the Bharat tank under the Futuristic Light Tank programme.
 The development is expected to be completed within the year end while the prototype could be rolled out by 2026.

+On 9 September 2026, it was reported that Tata Advanced Systems Limited was declared as the lowest bidder, while Mahindra Defence Systems Limited became the second lowest bidder for the light tank programme at a budget of ₹20000 crore.
+The selection process, including evaluation of technical and commercial bids, spanned three years and was delayed by a year when one of the five contenders raised objections against the selection.
+Following re-evaluation by the army and the defence ministry, the objection was found to be invalid.
+Thereafter, each of the companies will develop and demonstrate two prototypes of their design within 130 weeks.
+Following demonstration, the final production order for 295 units will be placed with both the companies.
+The quantity will be split between them.